OpenBuildings/spiderling/README.md

   ->find('input[type="submit"]')
     ->click();

-// This will return the submited action of the form, e.g. http://example.com/submit echo $page->current_url();
+// This will return the submitted action of the form, e.g. http://example.com/submit echo $page->current_url();
 ```

 ### Locators

-You can find elements not only by css selectors (which is the defualt) but also input elements, buttons and links have special finders.
-This is reffered to as "locator type".
+You can find elements not only by CSS selectors (which is the default) but also input elements, buttons and links have special finders.
+This is referred to as "locator type".

 - css - the default
-- xpath - using xpath
+- xpath - using XPath
 - link - find links by id, title, text inside the link or even alt text of an image inside the link.
 - field - find input elements (TEXTAREA, INPUT, SELECT) by id, name, text of the label, pointing to this input, placeholder of the input or the text of the option of a select tag, that does not have a value (usually the default option)
 - label - find a label tag by id, title, content text or image alt text inside the label